304: Gamera vs. Barugon

 “French kissing” is hardly a French invention; it gained that moniker in the early 20th century as rumors about adventuresome French sexuality took hold in the English world.
 In France, in case you’re curious, they added a verb to the dictionary only in 2014, galocher, that means “to kiss with tongues.”
 (It had existed as a slang term for some time before that.)

 Mao Zedong (1893-1976) was the leader of the Chinese Revolution in the late ‘40s/early ‘50s, founder of the People’s Republic of China and first chairman of the Chinese Communist Party.
 “Toastmaster” is a title once given to the MC of certain banquets and events; Toastmasters International is a group founded in 1924 to help members improve their public speaking skills.

 Estes Park, Colorado.
 Meet the Stinger, Big Bertha, the Gremlin.

 Estes Park, Colorado, is a summer resort town in the Rocky Mountains, the site of the famous Stanley Hotel, which was the inspiration for Stephen King’s The Shining.
-Estes Industries, founded in nearby Denver, makes model rocket parts and engines; it was coincidentally also founded in 1958.
+Estes Industries, founded in nearby Denver, makes model rocket parts and engines; it was founded in 1958.
 The Stinger was made by the company in the early ‘70s.
 Big Bertha is another of their products.
 The Gremlin, however, is a rocket made by Estes competitor Squirrel Works.